 Ab Wheel – this is one of the only ab inventions that is actually worth anything.
 Just get the basic model with a wheel and handles and you’re good to go.
 Ab wheel rollouts are a terrific exercise for strengthening your core and there are several variations from beginner to advanced exercises.

 Vibram FiveFingers – I finally got a pair of these a couple of months ago, and I absolutely love them.
 I prefer to train barefoot but in most gyms that’s a big no-no. So until I have my own home gym, I’ll keep wearing these shoes.
 Vibram FiveFingers are definitely the next best thing.
 If you perform your lower body exercises in shoes, then I highly suggest you grab yourself a pair of these shoes, or train barefoot.

 They have several styles and the prices vary.
 Check out the Vibram website to find a dealer near you.

-Fractional Plates – I mentioned the value of these in Progress One Pound at a Time.
-These are great to have when a 5 pound jump on a barbell exercise is too much, or you simply want to go up in smaller increments.
+Fractional Plates – These are great to have when a 5 pound jump on a barbell exercise is too much, or you simply want to go up in smaller increments.
 With these plates you can increase the weight by as little as half a pound.